Informing review committee(s) & parties involved

 After reporting the study termination, notify all other relevant parties involved in the study, including:

 - Monitoring entity: a close-out visit must be performed if at least one participant was enrolled in the study.
 Ensure that all adverse events have been reported, informed consent forms are present, and source documentation is complete for all participants.
-If no participants were enrolled, no monitoring visit is required, but study termination must still be reported and all study documentation must be archived properly;
+If no participants were enrolled, no close-out visit is required, but study termination must still be reported and all study documentation must be archived properly;

 - adviesmedischehulpmiddelen@amsterdamumc.nl to settle any remaining medical devices.
 Unused packaging should either be returned to the supplier or properly destroyed in-house;